kommatias/weaponammo/Readme.md

 Config.CheckMaxAmmo = true -- If 'false' the Player can get more than Config.MaxAmmo bullets Config.MaxAmmo = 250 -- Set the max.
 Ammo in Weapon
-Config.WeaponBoxAmmo = 150 -- Will give this many buillets to player
+Config.WeaponBoxAmmo = 150 -- Will give this many bullets to player
-Config.WeaponClipAmmo = 30 -- Will give this many buillets to player
+Config.WeaponClipAmmo = 30 -- Will give this many bullets to player
 ```

 ## Requirements